nfets/nfets/packages/nfe/test/integration/application/pipelines/transmission/README.en.md

 - **Irreversible operations**: Once SEFAZ authorizes an NF-e, that document exists.
 Even though the fixtures produce low-value invoices, you may need to issue inutilização or cancellation procedures manually to clean up.
 - **Sensitive data exposure**: The default fixtures pull emit information from the certificate (issuer name, CNPJ/CPF, address).
 Running with a developer certificate leaks that data to logs and telemetry.

-Before running any command with the `DESTRUCTIVE_TESTS=1` flag, ensure you:
+Before running any command with the `pnpm cross-env DESTRUCTIVE_TESTS=1` flag, ensure you:

 1. Understand the NF-e lifecycle for issued documents.
 2. Have explicit approval to use the configured certificate in homologation.